Heian-jingu Shrine 平安神宮

 The shrine's entrance is marked by a torii gate that stands over 24 meters tall and straddles a four-lane road, making it one of the largest gates of its kind in Japan.

 The shrine's spacious gravel courtyard offers an expansive view of the main shrine building, which is a scale replica of the Imperial Palace of the Heian period (794–1185).
 The traditional reds and greens of the shrine stand out.

-The shrine also has a garden, entered from the left side of the main courtyard.
-It is arranged around a central lake that is crossed by a picturesque bridge that almost seems to float above the water.
-There you can purchase some food to feed to the ever-present koi fish or turtles.
+The shrine's garden is arranged around a central lake crossed by a picturesque bridge that seems to float on the water.
+Purchase some food to feed the ever-present koi fish or turtles, which are quite responsive.
 The garden requires an entry fee, but other sections of the shrine can be enjoyed free of charge.

 The best way to visit the shrine is to approach from the south so you pass through the massive red torii gate on the way to the main building.
 This path leads through a park and past some interesting museums, such as the Kyoto Municipal Museum of Art and the National Museum of Modern Art, Kyoto.

 Situated adjacent to the park are the Kyoto City Zoo and a museum dedicated to the Lake Biwa Canal, which runs just past the torii gate.